MileHacker Logo

 Appropriate Attire

-Modest dress for both men and women is important, covering shoulders and knees.
+Modest dress for both men and women is important, ensuring shoulders and knees are covered.
 Women consider carrying a headscarf (dupatta) for covering their heads when visiting religious sites or in conservative areas.

 Dining & Tipping